openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 The scrollRect property is an instance of the Rectangle class, which is a class that combines the values needed to define a rectangular area as a single object.
 To initially define the viewable area of the display object, create a new Rectangle instance and assign it to the display object’s scrollRect property.
 Later, to scroll or pan, you read the scrollRect property into a separate Rectangle variable, and change the desired property (for instance, change the Rectangle instance’s x property to pan or y property to scroll).
 Then you reassign that Rectangle instance to the scrollRect property to notify the display object of the changed value.

-For example, the following code defines the viewable area for a TextField object named bigText that is too tall to fit in the SWF file’s boundaries.
+For example, the following code defines the viewable area for a TextField object named bigText that is too tall to fit in the project’s boundaries.
 When the two buttons named up and down are clicked, they call functions that cause the contents of the TextField object to scroll up or down by modifying the y property of the scrollRect Rectangle instance.

 import flash.events.MouseEvent; import flash.geom.Rectangle;